Steerage Act of 1819: Impact on historical archives and future immigration debates

 Section 4 of the Steerage Act led to the first set of federal records on the composition of the flow of migrants to the United States.
 It would be significant in the future both for governments trying to understand and regulate migration levels (and groups advising the government on it, such as the Dillingham Commission) and for individuals attempting to learn more about their ancestors' arrival in the United States.

 Similar Acts in other countries

 The regulation of the conditions of sea transportation began in the 19th century, generally before meaningful restrictions on migration were imposed.
 In the United Kingdom, the first such law was the Passenger Vessels Act 1803.
 In addition to its stated purpose of reducing unsafe and uncomfortable journeys, the Act was suspected as a way to control emigration, by making it more expensive for people to leave for Canada, where rent was cheaper.
 The Act was repealed in 1826.
+A series of U.K. parliamentary investigations and passenger acts were undertaken in response to arduous, if not life-threatening, travel conditions on board transatlantic sailing ships during the mass migration following the late 1840s Great Famine of Ireland, though the U.K. rules were only lightly enforced, and ultimate improvements came more solidly and extensively from the introduction of much faster and more spacious iron-hulled steamships eventually offered by a half-dozen competing shipping lines operating between England and America.

 The first regulation of the conditions of transportation by sea in Canada was the Immigration Act of 1869.